CWTHF: Subhalo Identification with Continuous Wavelet Transform: Introduction

 The second is the phase-space finders, which incorporate particle velocities, either during peak searching \citep[e.g., VELOCIRAPTOR,][]{Elahi2019} or in the particle linking process \citep[e.g., ROCKSTAR,][]{Behroozi2013}.
 This allows them to distinguish between closely spaced subhalos that often merge in configuration-space \citep{Behroozi2015}.
 While this advantage is significant, it comes with a trade-off: the strict phase-space criteria can fail to identify tidally distorted subhalos as bound entities \citep{Diemer2024}.

 To further trace and identify such subhalos, researchers often turn to their assembly history, leading to the last category: history space finders.
-Notable examples include SURV \citep{Giocoli2010}, HBT \citep{Han2012}, and its later extension HBT+ \citep{Han2018}.
+Notable examples include SURV \citep{Giocoli2010}, HBT \citep{Han2012}, its later extension HBT+ \citep{Han2018}, and SYMFIND \citep{Mansfield2024}.
 The introduction of an additional time dimension successfully addressed these issues, albeit at the cost of significantly increased computational resources.
-Unlike methods that rely on a single snapshot, history space finders must process multiple time-ordered snapshots.
+Unlike methods that rely on a single snapshot, history-space finders must process multiple time-ordered snapshots.
 Moreover, their forward-tracking approach in time carries the risk of error amplification as the simulation progresses.

-The application of wavelet transforms to the identification of cosmological structures began in the 1990s and has since become an established method in the field \citep{Slezak1990, Bijaoui1992, Slezak1993}.
+The application of wavelet transforms to the identification of cosmological structures began in the 1990s and has since become an established method in the field \citep{Slezak1990, Bijaoui1992, Slezak1993, Romeo2008}.
 This approach generally falls into two distinct yet functionally similar categories: the discrete wavelet transform (DWT) and the continuous wavelet transform (CWT).
 Demonstrating its versatility, the technique has been successfully applied to a wide range of data, from galaxy clusters \citep{Slezak1994, Girardi1997, Bardelli1998, Nikogossyan1999, Flin2006} and the Hercules moving group \citep{Liang2023} to narrow-band images of planetary nebulae \citep{Cuisinier2005} and combined angular-redshift samples of cluster galaxies \citep{Pagliaro1999}.
 In these diverse contexts, the wavelet transform proves to be a powerful tool for resolving substructures.

 As demonstrated by \citet{Seymour2002}, the DWT can successfully identify subhalos within an individual dark matter halo.
-For the CWT, a comparative study with SUBFIND has shown that it is capable of detecting subhalos overlooked by this widely-used finder \citep{Schwinn2018}.
-These successes highlight the exceptional capability of multiscale analysis in extracting information from the cosmic density field, effectively serving as a `mathematical microscope'.
+For the CWT, a comparative study with SUBFIND has shown that it is capable of detecting subhalos overlooked by this widely used finder \citep{Schwinn2018}.
+These successes highlight the exceptional capability of multiscale analysis in extracting information from the cosmic density field, effectively serving as a ``mathematical microscope."